 - Educating all Trustees, Senior Leadership Team, staff and volunteers, pupils, and parents about this issue. - Educating pupils about the nature and prevalence of child-on-child abuse via Life Skills lessons, outside speakers and the wider curriculum.
 Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse.
-They are regularly informed about the College's approach to such issues, including its zero-tolerance policy towards all forms of child-on-child abuse.

-- Engaging parents on this issue by promoting parental sign up to 'Teen Tips' and encouraging parents to hold the College to account on this issue. - Ensuring that all child-on-child abuse issues are recorded on CPOMS and fed back to the DSL so that they can spot and address any concerning trends and identify pupils who may be in need of additional support. - Addressing inappropriate behaviour (even if it appears to be relatively innocuous) to help prevent problematic, abusive, and/or violent behaviours in the future. - Challenging the attitudes that underlie such abuse (both inside and outside the classroom).
+They are regularly informed about the College's approach to such issues, including its zero-tolerance policy towards all forms of child-on-child abuse. - Engaging parents on this issue by promoting parental sign up to 'Teen Tips' and encouraging parents to hold the College to account on this issue. - Ensuring that all child-on-child abuse issues are recorded on CPOMS and fed back to the DSL so that they can spot and address any concerning trends and identify pupils who may be in need of additional support. - Addressing inappropriate behaviour (even if it appears to be relatively innocuous) to help prevent problematic, abusive, and/or violent behaviours in the future. - Challenging the attitudes that underlie such abuse (both inside and outside the classroom).
 Abusive comments and interactions will never be passed off or dismissed as "banter" or "part of growing up", nor will harmful sexual behaviours including sexual comments, remarks and jokes and online sexual harassment be dismissed as the same, or as "just having a laugh" or "boys will be boys".
 Staff will also challenge physical behaviours (that are potential criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviours risk normalising them. - Working with Trustees, Senior Leadership Team, all staff (including supply and agency staff) and volunteers, pupils and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the College community. - Creating conditions in which our pupils can aspire to and realise safe and healthy relationships. - Creating a culture in which our pupils feel able to share their concerns openly, in a non-judgmental environment, and have them listened to. - Responding to cases of child-on-child abuse promptly and appropriately.
+Dismissing or tolerating such behaviours risk normalising them. - Supporting and promoting the on-going wellbeing and mental health of pupils by drawing on multiple resources that prioritise pupil wellbeing, resilience and mental health, and by providing in-College counselling to address underlying mental health needs. - Working with Trustees, Senior Leadership Team, all staff (including supply and agency staff) and volunteers, pupils and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the College community. - Creating conditions in which our pupils can aspire to and realise safe and healthy relationships. - Creating a culture in which our pupils feel able to share their concerns openly, in a non-judgmental environment, and have them listened to. - Responding to cases of child-on-child abuse promptly and appropriately.